wor101/npc-tracker/task_list.md

 10. implement admin page for approving and updating rights
 11. implement read only version
 12. update test database and test.rb for user login and rights
+13. Fix autoselect for alignment when updating PC and NPC

 Feedback Requests